Andrea Shundi: Early years and scientific work in Albania

-Migration to the United States and work (1998-present)
+Migration to the United States and work (1998-2024)

 Shundi retired from the Academy of Sciences in 1998, and migrated to the United States where he became a citizen.
 There he continued to write books on the forage systems with the Albanian peculiarities, but also started to focus on the history of the Albanian agriculture on the whole, and the Albanian viticulture and viniculture in particular.

 In his writings Shundi describes the history of the Albanian agriculture, which is a main part of the history of the Albanian people.
 His book, Bujqësia dhe Veprimi Agronomik në Troje Shqiptare (2001) (Agriculture and Agronomic Activity in Albanian lands), was the first historical book ever published on the history of the Albanian agriculture.
 The books chronologically focuses from the Neolithic Age until the 20th century.
 Shundi's second book on the history of the Albanian agriculture, Historia e Bujqësisë dhe Agroindustrisë Shqiptare (2003) (History of the Albanian Agriculture and Agroindustry) focuses on Medieval, Ottoman Albania, and Albanian National Awakening period, encompassing a period from the 6th to the 19th centuries.
 Another chapter of the book, written by Shundi, covers the history of agricultural education and scientific research in Albania.
 His third book on the history of the Albanian agriculture, Jetë Agronomike (2004) (Agronomic Life), focuses on the history of Albanian agriculture in the second half of the 20th century.
 Professor Velesin Peçuli, then Rector of the Agricultural University of Tirana prefaced the book where he points out rigorous scientific work of Shundi.

 After 10 monographs on the forage crops, in 2004 Shundi published the Bimët Foragjere në Zonën e Ftohtë.(Forage Crops in Cold Climates).
 The book is accompanied by a technical explanatory vocabulary of key words and technical terms.